mjl-/vmgo/README.md

 cross-compilation (self-hosting won't work without files).

-Lots of functionality has to be stripped down, or replaced with a builtin implementation, because there is no OS to provide the functionality.
+Lots of functionality has to be stripped down, or replaced with a builtin implementation, because there is will be no OS to provide the functionality in the future.
 Files.
 Network stack.
 Processes, signals.
 Most remaining system calls.

-The initial target is solo5.

 ## changes

 (this list is probably incomplete)

 	- many "syscall" functions return ENOTSUP
-	- file system-related typically return errors. os.Open() only works on files that were added with the new os.AddFile(path, data), for adding /etc/resolv.conf, /etc/ssl/cert.pem, etc.  os.PrintOpen(bool) toggles printing opens, for debugging.
+	- file system-related syscalls typically return errors. os.Open() only works on files that were added with the new os.AddFile(path, data), for adding /etc/resolv.conf, /etc/ssl/cert.pem, etc.  os.PrintOpen(bool) toggles printing opens, for debugging.
+	- network-related syscalls return errors. net is replaced with a (WIP) netstack-backed version that uses the tun/tap device on fd 3.
+	- during runtime init, we pledge to "stdio unveil" and unveil nothing.
 	- getentropy() is used during runtime init, not /dev/urandom (crypto/rand already uses getentropy)
 	- no cgo, probably necessary anyway, but also gets rid of one more variable.
 	- added time.SetTimezoneDB to set fake contents for GOROOT+lib/time/zoneinfo.zip.
 For now, timezone config can be done through TZ, eg TZ=Europe/Amsterdam.
 Should perhaps just add always include the zip file in the time package.